AtomsofConfusion/AtomsofConfusion.github.io/2016-program-study/instructions.md

 consent.
 The answer includes both the hand written and the transcribed versions.

-Full data set (normalized and transcribed) will be available soon.
+We transcibed each result, available [here](results_raw.csv).
+Note: a fully coded and normalized version is available below.

 ---